spherus/notifications/README.md

 # Spherus.Notifications

-This repository contains a Notifications Provider using .NET Standard.
+This repository contains a Notifications Provider using .NET Standard 2.0

 ## NuGet